 Anatomy of a roller skate

-There several main styles of roller skates, parts will vary a little with each.
-The main styles are high top roller skates, speed (or low cut) roller skates and inline skates.
-Below we have listed the different parts of a roller skate.
+There several main styles of roller skates and parts will vary a little with each.
+The main styles are high-top or low-top quad skates or inline skates.
+Below we have listed the different parts of a skate.
 Not all components are available on all skates, so you may have to look from one picture to another.